hashicorp/hcp-terraform-operator/docs/api-reference.md

 RemoteStateSharing allows remote state access between workspaces.
-By default, new workspaces in Terraform Cloud do not allow other workspaces to access their state.
+By default, new workspaces in HCP Terraform do not allow other workspaces to access their state.
 More information:
   - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/state#accessing-state-from-other-workspaces